YTLitePlus/YTLitePlus/README.md

 <details>
   <summary>and many more...!</summary>

-6. **YTClassicVideoQuality:** since YouTube v16.xx, you need one more step to change the video quality.
-YTClassicVideoQuality brings back the old video quality selector, which is a lot better than the new one.

-7. **YTNoHoverCards:** offer an option to enable/disable the annoying suggested videos show up at the end of the videos.

-8. **YTABGoodies:** allow you to disable some YouTube A/B testing features.
+6. **YTABGoodies:** allow you to disable some YouTube A/B testing features.
 It is a combination of several tweaks, such as:

 - YouAreThere: disable "Video paused.
 Continue watching?" popup in the YouTube app when you play a long video.